Keyboard shortcuts

 Configuration Sections

-Agent settings:
+Collector settings:

-• id - Unique agent identifier (required)
+• id - Unique collector identifier (required)

 • collection_interval - How often to collect (default: 60s)